-Top Zone: The Top Zone extends from 12 inches above the top of the pipe to the base or final grade.
+Top Zone: The Top Zone extends from 12 inches above the top of the pipe to the top of embankment.

 120-8.3.2 Material:

 120-8.3.2.1 Lowest Zone: Backfill areas undercut below the Bedding Zone of a pipe with coarse sand, or other suitable granular material, obtained from the grading operations on the project, or a commercial material if no suitable material is available.